Presbyterians of the Past

 George Howe, 1802-1883

-George Howe was born in Dedham, Massachusetts, November 6, 1802, to William and Mary (Gould) Howe.
-His early education was accomplished through personal tutors, but when the family moved to Holmesburg, Pennsylvania, he attended the school of Mr. Scofield.
+He was born in Dedham, Massachusetts, November 6, 1802, to William and Mary (Gould) Howe.
+His early education was accomplished through personal tutors, but when the family moved to Holmesburg, Pennsylvania, he attended a school mastered by a man named Scofield.
 When Scofield moved to Philadelphia, George moved there to continue his studies.
 Howe professed faith in Christ while attending the First Presbyterian Church of the Northern Liberties in Philadelphia.
-His education continued with Dr. Joshua Bates who prepared him for entry to Middlebury College, Vermont.
-From Middlebury, he went to Andover Theological Seminary for his divinity education completing his regular studies in 1825, to which he added another year and a half of special studies.
+His education continued with Dr. Joshua Bates preparing him for entry to Middlebury College, Vermont.
+From Middlebury, he went to Andover Theological Seminary for his divinity education completing the regular course of studies in 1825, to which he added another year and a half of special studies.

 He returned to Massachusetts where he shortly set sail for the place he would spend the remainder of his life—South Carolina.
-He entered the coastal state through the port in Charleston where he was soon approached about pastoring the First Scots Presbyterian Church.
-At about the same time of the call to First Scots, the Synod of South Carolina and Georgia met.
+He entered the coastal state through the port of Charleston where he was soon approached about pastoring the First Scots Presbyterian Church.
+At about the same time of the inquiry regarding First Scots, the Synod of South Carolina and Georgia met.
 Rev. Thomas Golding, a teacher of theological students in Columbia, had written the synod requesting a teacher of Hebrew and Greek.
-Classmates of Howe at Andover that were in attendance at the synod meeting recommended him for the position.
-He accepted the position beginning his duties in 1831 as he became the Professor of Biblical Literature at what was known at the time as the Theological Seminary at Columbia.
+Classmates of Howe at Andover in attendance at the synod meeting recommended him for the position.
+He accepted the offer and began duties in 1831 as the Professor of Biblical Literature at what was known at the time as the Theological Seminary at Columbia.

-Howe’s single greatest literary accomplishment by far was his two-volume History of the Presbyterian Church in South Carolina published in 1870 and 1883.
-He had been appointed by the Synod of South Carolina to be its historian in 1849.
-His two volumes provide a massive resource for the history of Presbyterianism in the state up to 1850 and they constitute the most extensive historical study of the development of American Presbyterianism in a state ever published.
+Howe’s single greatest literary accomplishment by far is his two-volume History of the Presbyterian Church in South Carolina published in 1870 and 1883 (more information in notes below).
+He was appointed by the Synod of South Carolina to be its historian in 1849.
+His two volumes provide a massive resource for the history of Presbyterianism in the state up to 1850 and they constitute the most extensive historical study of the development of American Presbyterianism in a single state ever published.
+Howe brings out the uniqueness of the state’s Presbyterian and Reformed influences by telling the history of Scotch and Scotch Irish immigrants that founded American Presbyterian (i.e. PCUSA) and Associate Reformed congregations that settled in the Upstate; the persecuted French Reformed exiles called Huguenots that prospered as pioneers in Charleston and the Lowcountry; and the Covenanters that settled in the northern Midlands.
+It seems odd that since Howe obtained his call to Columbia Seminary because of his skill with the languages of Scripture that he is known for publications concerning church history.
+One of his students that was gifted with languages who died at a young age was remembered in a memorial sermon by Howe, see “Robert Means, 1796-1836.”

 Barry Waugh

-Notes—The Howe house is shown in the photograph taken by the author of this biography in May 2012.
-It was at the time being renovated from use as an office.
+Notes— The header provides a section from the Library of Congress online collection map titled, “Bird’s eye view of the city of Columbia, South Carolina 1872”; First Church is in the right center with the tall steeple and nearly straight up from it is a block with grounds and a three-section building that was Columbia Seminary.
+The Howe house was at the time being renovated from use as an office when I first located it.
 Even though its location was within the wide swath of fire that consumed areas of the city during Sherman’s burning of Columbia, the house was spared.
-The home is in Columbia diagonally across from what is currently known as the Robert Mills House, which was the campus of Columbia Seminary for many years until it moved to Decatur, Georgia.
-The Robert Mills House is listed on The National Register for Historic Places.
+The home is diagonally across from what is currently known as the Robert Mills House, which was the campus of Columbia Seminary for many years until it moved to Decatur, Georgia.
 Dr. Howe’s most extensive work, History of the Presbyterian Church in South Carolina, By George Howe, D.D., Professor in the Theological Seminary, Columbia, South Carolina.
 Prepared by Order of the Synod of South Carolina, 2 vols., (vol. 1, Columbia: Duffie & Chapman, 1870, vol. 2, Columbia: W. J. Duffie, 1883), was reprinted by the Synod of South Carolina of the Presbyterian Church in the United States, vol. 1, 1965 and vol. 2, 1966.
 For a bibliography of Howe, a transcription of his An Appeal to the Young Men of the Presbyterian Church in the Synod of South Carolina and Georgia (1836), and an article titled, “The Ministerial Shortage Problem in Presbyterian History & George Howe’s Appeal for More Ministers,” see The Confessional Presbyterian 4, 2008, pages 43-71.
 The biographical information regarding Howe was taken from the memorial for him found on pages 22-23 of the Minutes of the Synod of South Carolina, at its Annual Sessions at Anderson, S.C., Oct.
-24, 25, 26 and 27, 1883, and from the Memorial Volume of the Semi-Centennial of the Theological Seminary at Columbia, 1884.
-The portrait of Dr. Howe is a CDV provided courtesy of the PCA Historical Center, St. Louis, Missouri, Wayne Sparkman, Director.
+24, 25, 26 and 27, 1883; from the Memorial Volume of the Semi-Centennial of the Theological Seminary at Columbia, 1884; and from David B. Calhoun, Our Southern Zion: Old Columbia Seminary, 1828-1927, Banner of Truth, 2012.
+The elusive information about his honorary degrees was located in Catalogue of Officers and Students of Middlebury College in Middlebury, Vermont, and of Others who have Received Degrees, 1800-1915, Middlebury, 1917, page 64.
+The portrait of Dr. Howe is a copy of a CDV (carte de visite, i.e. calling card) provided courtesy of the PCA Historical Center, St. Louis, Missouri, Wayne Sparkman, Director.

 Join the Mailing List